Background:

 Problem:

-“How might we increase productivity and efficiency in real-time meetings, so that teams can meet less and do more?”
+Design Prompt: “How might we increase productivity and efficiency in real-time meetings, so teams can meet less and do more?”

 Constraints: